 Micro-management contributes to a bigger proportion of distress, and lack of flexibility is the contradicting factor that is often ignored within this particular top-line cause.

-#8: Carry out frequent recruitment rounds instead of assessing your actual employment needs
+#8: Not assessing actual employment needs

+Far too many organizations are on a constant hiring cycle instead of focusing on employee retention.
+It’s a big hiring mistake to only recruit for the current skill gaps.
+You want to keep an eye on the employee market at all times and assess actual employment needs, current and future.
 If any of your key employees drop off halfway, although it may call off for a crisis initially, it is not ideal to run an emergency recruitment round and invite new applicants over for the position.
 Recruiters usually resort to this measure when they do not currently have a healthy pipeline to depend on, but it is also not a good practice for controlling the pace of the hiring process.